mjhea0/Scrapy-Samples/README.md

 Scrapy Samples
 ==============

 This project contains sample scraping projects/tutorials as detailed in my blog.
-If you need help with downloading Scrapy and installing the dependencies, please watch this video - install scrapy
+If you need help with downloading Scrapy and installing the dependencies, please watch this video - http://www.youtube.com/watch?v=eEK2kmmvIdw&feature=plcp

 BaseSpider
 -----------